Our choices for Birmingham commission

 Residents in Birmingham and Bloomfield Hills are being asked to choose candidates to fill seats on their city commissions this election day, Tuesday, November 2.
 In Bloomfield Hills, there are five candidates to fill five open seats.
 In Birmingham, seven candidates are seeking to fill three open seats.

 Downtown Newsmagazine invited all seven of the candidates in the Birmingham non-partisan race to answer questions via a questionnaire which our editorial staff felt were important and relevant to the job of city commissioner.
-They are available in this issue in our Voter Guide as well as on our website, downtownpublications.com, to allow residents of Birmingham to read and review as they make their determinations for either absentee ballots or at the polling places.
+Candidate answers are available on our website, downtownpublications.com, to allow residents of Birmingham to read and review as they make their determinations for either absentee ballots or at the polling places.

 With some candidates we conducted Zoom meetings to ferret out further the answers that were submitted because we have done this for decades and know the inherent failings of the questionnaire process.